tildeman/GDBrowserWithTypes/README.md

 - Conform as much as possible to the HTML standards and Pug styling guidelines.
 - Use conditions and mix-ins that replace the preprocessing functions that manually replace placeholder values server-side.
 Instead of embedding unknown stuff into HTML files and hope it doesn't break, the preprocessing is now handled entirely by the template engine.

+### Types

+Last but not least, the type declarations for common GDBrowser features. (icons, leaderboards - even level analysis results!)

+As a JS/TS developer, sometimes you want some sort of pattern for the infinite amount of possible structures objects can take; TypeScript implements those features by allowing you to write your own object structures and type-check your code with them during development.
+This has a few benefits:

+1) You spend less time debugging for runtime errors.
+2) You can avoid having to define whole classes for simple data structures.
+3) These type declarations are stripped from the output, so you don't have to worry about the extra code footprint.

 ## RAQ (Rarely Asked Questions)

 **Q**: What on Earth is GDBrowser?